jiangdequan/vscode-java-ide/README.md

 * Generate Getters and Getters
 * Copy Qualified Name
 * New Package
+* Sort Project By Name
+* Run Maven Goals

 Some features ready to do:
-* Sort Project By Name
 * Rename Java File
 * Generate Docs